 [YOUR_VM_TAG]is the tag you specified when you created the NAT gateway VM.
 This tag is used so this firewall rule applies only to the VM that hosts the NAT gateway, and not to all VMs in the network.

-Deploying a Linux VM for SAP MaxDB with Deployment Manager
+Deploying a Linux VM for SAP MaxDB with Cloud Deployment Manager

-Deployment Manager treats all of the resources that are created for your SAP system as a single entity called a deployment.
-You can view and work with all of the deployments for your project on the Deployments page in the GCP Console.
+Cloud Deployment Manager treats all of the resources that are created for your SAP system as a single entity called a deployment.
+You can view and work with all of the deployments for your project on the Deployments page in the Cloud Console.

-Be aware of the following behaviors when using Deployment Manager:
+Be aware of the following behaviors when using Cloud Deployment Manager:

 - Deleting a deployment deletes all of the resources associated with the deployment, including the VMs, the persistent disks, and any SAP systems that are installed on the VM.